Wiolarz/Polyspear/Documentation/Battle System/Battle Mode Structure.md

 List of simple wrappers that call `battle_grid_state` functions.

+Cheats treat current player making a move as someone calling a cheat.
+So if during AI turn player were to "surrender" AI would surrender instead of the player.

-For cheats which end the battle wrapper concludes the current player move.
+For cheats which lead to the immediate end of the battle, wrapper concludes the current player move.

 ### Chess clock